UPPMAX/UPPMAX-documentation/docs/getting_started/change_reset_uppmax_password.md

 ### 1. Request the reset

 Go to [Request Uppmax Password Reset](https://suprintegration.uppmax.uu.se/getpasswd).
-After authenticating yourself, you're password is reset immediately.
+After authenticating yourself, your password is reset immediately.

-You will be sent an email in around 5 minutes.
+You will be sent an email in 5 to 10 minutes.

 ### 2. Open email

-Open the email and click on the link that it suggests you to click.
+Open the email and go to the page it asks you to.

 ???- question "What does that email look like?"